maharmstone/quibble/README.md

 * Which versions of Windows does this work on?

-With the Btrfs driver, this should work on XP, Vista, Windows 7, Windows 8, Windows 8.1, and Windows 10 versions 1507 to 2009.
+With the Btrfs driver or NTFS drivers, this should work on XP, Vista, Windows 7, Windows 8, Windows 8.1, and Windows 10 versions 1507 to 22H2.

 * Which filesystems does this support?